bsyouness/meteor-chat/README.md

 MeteorChat
 ==========

+Sound chat application that allows the user to send messages along with funny sounds!
-Sound chat application with different chat-rooms built on the [Meteor](http://www.meteor.com/) JavaScript Platform.
+Different chat-rooms are available.
+App built on the [Meteor](http://www.meteor.com/) JavaScript Platform.

 Used add-on packages for later development: